tangollama/cis411_lab2/README.md

 ## 3. Submissions
 You are expected to create a lab report as a markdown file under the labreports directory using the **LAB_[GITHUB Handle].md** naming convention in your forked repository.
 After you have reviewed your work, then you should submit a `Pull Request` to this repository with your lab report and any accompanying images/files (e.g., required diagrams).
 Add the `Pull Request` URL into the courseroom LMS (Canvas) for grading.

+## 4. Grading Guidelines
+The following elements have been incorporated into your assignment rubric.
+1. **Working CI/CD Pipeline:** There is a screenshot from CircleCI that shows both successful workflow steps.
+2. **Working App:** In addition to any screenshots, anyone can go to the deployed app URL and add an account.
+3. **Question Responses:** There are four questions at the end of the lab about container technology.
+They are assessed for accuracy and completeness.
+Distinguished (Full Marks) scores are reserved for responses that cite their sources.
+4. **Communication:**  The markdown file is written according to professional standards by choosing the appropriate markdown elements, links and embedded content.

 # Resources
 Lab Specific Help.
 - [Detailed instructions](LAB_INSTRUCTIONS.md)